-To increase public awareness of proper ice fishing and ice hut use on the lake with the intention of reducing impacts of these types of uses on the lake's aquatic ecosystem and fisheries.
+3. To increase public awareness of proper ice fishing and ice hut use on the lake with the intention of reducing impacts of these types of uses on the lake's aquatic ecosystem and fisheries.

-MANAGEMENT ACTIONS TO MEET LAKE NIPISSING COMMERCIAL ICE HUT OBJECTIVES
+PROPOSED MANAGEMENT ACTIONS TO MEET LAKE NIPISSING COMMERCIAL ICE HUT OBJECTIVES

-Appendix 24 provides a more detailed summary of the objectives, indices, targets and timelines associated with each management objective and action for commercial ice huts.
+Appendix 24 provides a more detailed summary of the objectives, indices, targets and timelines associated with each management objective and action for commercial ice huts on the lake.

-1) Continue to implement the commercial ice hut program within existing guidelines, to include the moratorium and licence requirement without a fee until provincial review is complete.
+1) Continue to implement the in-house commercial ice hut program within existing guidelines, to include the moratorium and licence requirement without a fee until provincial review complete.